 Jumpstart Your Creativity With These 5 Strategies

-A creative practice can be a tool for navigating through some of life’s more difficult or challenging seasons.
+Creative practice can be a tool for navigating through some of life’s more challenging seasons.
 When working with a combination of written and visual languages, the subconscious unlocks and opens an incredibly safe space for us to explore.

 Visual journaling has a long history beginning with Carl Jung who maintained a regular practice creating small circular drawings that he believed corresponded to his inner feelings and the archetypal realm of the collective unconscious.